PegliOne/Project-0-Tic-Tac-Toe-Game/README.md

 * AI opponents (I honestly didn't think I'd be able to pull that off)

 ### Step Four
-* Re-read all code and look for opportunities for to remove redundancies and optimise
+* Re-read all code and remove deleted code
 * Attempt to fix problems encountered in previous steps
 * Commit updated version to GitHub and edit readme file